sajidak/snippets/Win-Perf-Boost.md

 	- Check you mainboard manufacturers specification for compatible brands and speeds
 		- Though others will also work, the manufacturers recommendations are for best compatibility
 		- The recommendations can have a significant result on performance and operating life
-	- Buy the fastest speeds possible in your budget
+	- Buy the fastest speeds possible in your budget, speed used will be the lowest of all memory cards installed
 	- Buy as much RAM as possible
 	- Buy cards of larger size, this will leave room for future expansion
+		- e.g. 1 x 8GB vs 2 x 4GB
 - When buying Graphic (Video) card, buy with highest specification possible in your budget.
 Some are
 	- GPU core speed
 	- GPU cores count